abinit/abinit/doc/installation.md

     ./runtests.py -j4

-(if you have 4 cores on your computer)
+to run the test suite in parallel with 4 cores.

 This is the recommended procedure for developers.
 In order to execute these tests, you will need a larger disk space than for the simple installation of the code (the total additional disk space required is on the order of 1GB).

-The comman line options of runtests.py are numerous.
+The command line options of runtests.py are numerous.
 Please issue

     ./runtests.py --help

-in order to get the list, or consult the video below.
+in order to access the documentation or consult the video below.

 [![asciicast](https://asciinema.org/a/40324.png)](https://asciinema.org/a/40324)

-Let us now examine the different subdirectories of the ~abinit/tests directory..
+Let us now examine the different subdirectories of the ~abinit/tests directory.

 ~ABINIT/tests/fast/ is the simplest, and its content will be described in some detail below.
 For tests of the parallel version see the directory